MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 ### Preparation Steps
 Ensure that you have cloned the 20486D directory from GitHub.
 It contains the code segments for the labs and demos in this course. (https://github.com/MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/tree/master/Allfiles)

-### Exercise 1: Applying a Layout and Linking Views to it
+### Exercise 1: Applying a Layout and Link Views to it

 #### Scenario